turbot/guardrails-samples/policy_packs/gcp/iam/enforce_user_service_account_keys_have_90_days_rotation/README.md

 category: ["public cloud"]
 icon_url: "/images/plugins/turbot/gcp.svg"
 brand_color: "#FF9900" # TODO: verify the brand_color
-display_name: "Enforce GCP IAM user-managed service account keys to not have rotation period of more than 90 days"
+display_name: "Enforce GCP IAM User-Managed Service Account Keys to Not Have Rotation Period of More Than 90 Days"
 short_name: "enforce_user_service_account_keys_have_90_days_rotation"
 description: "Delete GCP IAM user-managed service account keys that have rotation period of more than 90 days."
 mod_dependencies: